 The role of the respiratory therapist is to obtain measurements of respiratory function and instruct the ALS patient and family in the use of therapeutic measures such as breathing exercises and assistive coughing and in the use of equipment such as a breathing tube.

-exercise, equipment, and safety.
+The role of the physical therapist is to assist the patient in the areas of exercise, equipment, and safety.
 This includes patient and caregiver instruction in stretching and range of motion exercises to help maintain flexibility and reduce cramping.
-The physical therapist may also recommend devices and equipment such as an ankle-foot-orthosis, a cane, a wheelchair, a neck brace to help in maintaining mobility and independence.
-Instruction in proper methods for moving, transferring and lifting patients and recommendations for safety equipment including aids for transfers, lifts, grab bars and shower chairs are also provided.
+The physical therapist may also recommend devices and equipment such as an ankle-foot-orthosis, a cane, a wheelchair, or a neck brace to help in maintaining mobility and independence.
+Instruction in proper methods for moving, transferring, and lifting patients and recommendations for safety equipment including aids for transfers, lifts, grab bars and shower chairs are also provided.
 The goal is to promote the highest level of possible function, for as long as possible while avoiding fatigue.

-The role of the occupational therapist is to provide the ALS patient with options, resources, and information for maintaining independence in activities of daily living.
+The role of the occupational therapist is to provide persons with ALS options, resources, and information for maintaining independence in activities of daily living.
 The occupational therapist assesses the patient’s functional abilities (range of motion, muscle strength, daily activity levels, and mobility) and performance in activity areas such as dressing, feeding, hygiene, and in the work environment.
 Adaptive devices such as rocker knives, button hooks, handwriting aids, book holders, zipper pulls, key holders, reachers and grab bars may be recommended to assist weakened muscles, reduce fatigue, promote safety, and enhance life quality.